LUMC/sentinel/src/sphinx/devs_design.rst

 functions and also the pipeline's HTTP endpoints there.
 More ideal is to have a single core module (e.g. a ``sentinel-core`` package) and other modules which implements specific pipeline support separately.
 This is not yet implemented since in order to do so, we need to be able to combine not only parsing logic, but also the HTTP endpoints that exposes the pipeline's metrics.
-While this is seems possible, we have not found a way to do so cleanly.
+While this seems possible, we have not found a way to do so cleanly yet.

 Framework
 ---------